 Intex Challenger is probably the most popular entry-level inflatable kayak.
 Simple, portable, and easy to inflate/deflate, it is a viable option for occasional recreational paddlers looking to save space and money.

-The kayak measures 9’ (274 cm) by 30” (76 cm) and weighs 27.2 lb (12.3 kg).
+This small kayak measures 9’ (274 cm) by 30” (76 cm) and weighs 27.2 lbs (12.3 kg).
 It packs away nicely in the included carry bag.
-With the capacity of 220 lb and somewhat limited legroom, it is geared towards smaller paddlers with minimal gear.
+With the capacity of 220 lbs and somewhat limited legroom, it is geared towards smaller paddlers with minimal gear.

 Intex Challenger is made from vinyl, which makes it light and compact but not nearly as durable as higher-level inflatable kayaks made from reinforced PVC.
 Two separate inflatable chambers (plus the inflatable seat) help with safety, but we still recommend staying close to the shore.

 Features include a cargo net on the bow for your gear, an inflatable seat with a relatively high back, and a plastic skeg on the bottom that helps it track better.
 The kayak comes with a hand pump and a 3-piece paddle which you’d better replace as soon as possible.